tomer8007/kik-bot-api-unofficial/README.md

 If you are on Windows and you are unable to install the `lxml` package, use the binary installers from PyPi [here](https://pypi.python.org/pypi/lxml/3.3.5#downloads).

 If you are using [Termux](https://termux.com/), then use `pkg install libxml2 libxslt` to install `lxml` and `pkg install zlib libpng libjpeg-turbo` to install `pillow` dependencies.

+## Contact ##
+For any questions, suggestions, or discussions about the Kik Bot API, feel free to open an issue on the GitHub repository.